 5. As patient, if you are unable to excercise these rights and responsibilities, our guardian, next of kin or

 legally authorized surrogate has the right to exercise these on your behalf.

 6. If you have questions regarding these rights and responsibilities or with to voice a concern about a

 possible violation of your rights, you may contact our Risk Manager at 785.456.2295.

 Notice of Medical Staff Availability

-Wamego City Hospital has a member of its medical staff available and on-call 24 hours per day because our medical staff is not present on-site 24 hours per day, 7 days per week.
+Wamego Health Center has a member of its medical staff available and on-call 24 hours per day because our medical staff is not present on-site 24 hours per day, 7 days per week.
 When a member of our medical staff is not at the hospital, patients with medical emergencies will be assessed and treated by qualified medical personnel.

 Questions and Concerns

 If you have concerns about the care you or your family member received, we encourage you to speak with your physician, your nurse or the unit nursing supervisor or director.